azun510/Note-Taker/README.md

 # Note Taker Starter Code

 ## Description
-  Created an application that combiones the backend and the frontend to create a notetaking application.
+  Created an application that combines the backend and the frontend to create a notetaking application.

 ## Installation